Marco Cerrillo, Availability Monday-Saturday

 Bryan Breaux: Piano

 Bryan teaches drums, guitar and piano at the Woodshed.
-He is also the head bandleader for our Garage Band classes.
 Originally from Port Arthur, TX, Bryan toured nationally and in the Austin music scene for many years.
 Bryan can play almost any style and groove with complete authority.
 He currently plays in many Austin bands including Dr Zog, Kevin Daniel Smith, Marco Landa Jazz Trio, and Todd Phelps, just to name a few.
 Click here to view Bryan’s website.

 Taryn Stafford: Beginner Piano